 The unknown can unduly stress you and your partner out.
 Communicating with your photographer in the months leading up to your ceremony about your day-of timeline will clear up any uneasy feelings you may have about your big day!

 Shopping for ceremony attire is one of the most fun parts of wedding planning.
-I always love when my couples schedule a fun shopping date with each other, friends, and/or family to pick out their dream ceremony outfits.
+I always love it when my couples schedule a fun shopping date with each other, friends, and/or family to pick out their dream ceremony outfits.
 The best thing about having an elopement or destination wedding is that you don’t have to conform to the traditional wedding attire.
 You can wear a white dress and hiking boots or sandals and a tux!
 Choose attire that 1) makes you feel celebrated and 2) you’re comfortable in will make your elopement or destination wedding much more enjoyable!

 This tip should be at the top of your to-do list, especially if you’re traveling outside your home country.
 Popular elopement and destination wedding locations like Iceland have complicated marriage license requirements for tourists.